Category Archives: Business Communication

 Matthias Mehl

-This group analyzed voice recordings from more than 390 participants, and concluded that women and men both spoke about 16,000 words per day.
+This team analyzed voice recordings from more than 390 participants, and concluded that women and men both spoke about 16,000 words per day.

 David Lazer